tedkotz/asm-dice/README.md

 ================

 Dice roller for your bootloader.
-This simple assembly language program can be invocked directly by the BIOS boot loader.
+This simple assembly language program can be invoked directly by the BIOS boot loader.

 The actual program is just a simple dice roller with accumulator functionality.

+This is a cleanup version of an assembly program I wrote a long time ago for DOS.

+If you look in the git log you can see the original.
+It can fairly easily be modified back to generate the dos compatible .com file.

 ## Files
 |File         |Description                                               |